-They also offer Extra Magic Hours from 8 AM to 9 AM on Sundays for guests.
+They also offer Early Theme Park Hours from 8:30 AM to 9 AM on select mornings for guests at select resorts.
 But here again, this can change at any time and they may offer special Extra Magic Hours depending on the time of year.

 You’ll want to check out our Disney world maps for a Hollywood Studios Map if you need one right now.